-For foodies, a culinary trip is the best way of discovering culture, heritage, real people and the regional food that appeal to both locals and visitors with gourmet tastes.
-Our China food tours can be customizable based on a foodie’s biggest aspiration in food, take you to taste the country's rich and subtle flavors at both best restaurants and street food markets, showcase a wide spectrum of food scenes in China, arranges you the cooking school or local family home to cook authentic Chinese dishes as well as sightseeing the must-see sights of China.
+For foodies, a culinary trip to China is the best way of discovering the country’s culture, heritage, real people and the regional foods that appeal to both locals and visitors with gourmet tastes.
+All our China food tours are customizable based on a foodie’s biggest aspiration in food, and take you to taste the country's rich and subtle flavors at both best restaurants and street food markets, showcase a wide spectrum of food scenes in China, arranges you the cooking school or local family home to cook authentic Chinese dishes, and also combine sightseeing with the must-see sights of China.

 ● The trips cover the most popular destinations, world-class sights, the real life experience, blended with the classic Chinese cuisines, most famous dishes, locally produced craft Beer and thousands of authentic street food;

-● At each city, dine from different venues from best-selected restaurants (authentic taste at reasonable price), night markets to private local homes;
+● At each city, dine at different food venues, from best-selected restaurants (authentic taste at reasonable price), night markets, to private local homes;

-● Witness the gastronomic scenes at cuisine museum, family kitchen, local breweries, breakfast stalls…;
+● Witness the aesthetic or bustling gastronomic scenes at cuisine museum, family kitchen, local breweries, breakfast stalls, traditional wet markets…;

-● Eat at the local neighborhoods where real locals live and eat, such as Beijing hutong and Shanghai nongtang, thus you can gain an authentic food and culture experience;
+● Eat at the local neighborhoods where real locals live and eat, such as Beijing hutong and Shanghai nongtang, Xian Muslim Quarter, thus you can gain an immersing food and culture experience;

 - Top Chinese dishes served up at the famous local restaurants